German submarine U-354: Tenth patrol

 By now moored in Bogenbucht (west of Narvik), the next sally was also divided in two.
 The boat sailed west of Svalbard and Franz Josef Land, but targets continued to elude her.

 Eleventh patrol and loss

 In August 1944 U-354 was deployed to search for Murmansk convoy JW 59.
 On 22 August, northwest of the North Cape, she encountered a carrier group involved in Operation Goodwood, an air attack on the battleship Tirpitz.

 U-354 damaged the escort carrier Nabob with a FAT torpedo, but a second shot, intended as a 'coup de grâce', hit the frigate Bickerton which was subsequently abandoned and scuttled.
 Nabob was recovered to Scapa Flow, but declared to be a total loss.

-Two days later, on 24 August, U-354 found the convoy but was sunk by its escort group, comprising the sloops Mermaid and Peacock, the frigate Loch Dunvegan and the destroyer Keppel.
+Two days later, on 24 August, U-354 found the convoy but was sunk with all hands by its escort group, comprising the sloops Mermaid and Peacock, the frigate Loch Dunvegan and the destroyer Keppel.